gdsec-test/dcu-auto-abuse-id/README.md

 ## Running Locally

+`Auto Abuse ID` is made to run in parallel with `DCU Classifier` services (`classify` and/or `scan`)

-### Docker-compose, local docker images for auto_abuse_id, rabbitmq and redis
+### Docker-compose, local docker images for auto_abuse_id, dcu-classifier, dcu-scanner, rabbitmq and redis, and dev mongo

+Environment variables for docker-compose:
+1. `DB_PASS` (Password for dev MongoDB)
+2. `API_JWT` (JWT for user who can create Abuse API tickets from dcu-scanner)

+Changes to docker-compose.yml file:
+1. Replace `PATH_TO_YOUR_CERTS_DIRECTORY` with your local path to the `apiuser.cmap.int.dev-godaddy.com` crt and key files

-Run `docker-compose up -d` to run auto_abuse_id, rabbitmq and redis locally.
+Run `docker-compose up -d` to run auto_abuse_id, dcu-classifier, dcu-scanner, rabbitmq and redis locally.
-Run `docker logs -f auto-abuse-id-HASH` to view the run logs for auto_abuse_id Run `redis-cli` to interact with your local REDIS instance Browse to `127.0.0.1:15672` with creds `guest:guest` to view the management console for your local RabbitMQ
+Run `docker logs -f auto_abuse_id_auto-abuse-id_1` to view the run logs for auto_abuse_id Run `docker logs -f auto_abuse_id_rabbitmq_1` to view the run logs for rabbitmq Run `redis-cli` to interact with your local REDIS instance Browse to `127.0.0.1:15672` with creds `guest:guest` to view the management console for your local RabbitMQ

-### Debug auto_abuse_id locally, running against docker-compose redis and rabbitmq, and dev mongo
+### Debug auto_abuse_id locally, running against docker-compose dcu-classifier, dcu-scanner, rabbitmq and redis, and dev mongo

+Environment variables for docker-compose:
+1. `DB_PASS` (Password for dev MongoDB)
+2. `API_JWT` (JWT for user who can create Abuse API tickets from dcu-scanner)

+Changes to docker-compose.yml file:
+1. Replace `PATH_TO_YOUR_CERTS_DIRECTORY` with your local path to the `apiuser.cmap.int.dev-godaddy.com` crt and key files

-Run `docker-compose up -d rabbitmq redis`
+Run `docker-compose up -d dcu-classifier dcu-scanner rabbitmq redis`

+Environment variables for debugging auto-abuse-id (ie: PyCharm)
 1. `sysenv` Runtime env: `dev`
 2. `BROKER_URL` URL of RabbitMQ run via docker-compose: `amqp://guest@localhost:5672//`
 3. `DB_PASS` Password for dev instance of MongoDB
 4. `DISABLESSL` We dont need an ssl connection to local RabbitMQ: `False`
 5. `REDIS` URI of REDIS run via docker-compose: `localhost`

-### Debug auto_abuse_id locally, running against local redis and dev rabbitmq and dev mongo
+### Debug auto_abuse_id locally, running against local redis and dev dcu-classifier, dcu-scanner, rabbitmq and dev mongo
 If you would like to run auto_abuse_id locally, you will need to specify the following environment variables
 1. `sysenv` (test, dev, ote, prod)
    1. If running as `test`, you'll need an instance of MongoDB running on port 27017 and an instance of Redis Server running on port 6379.
 MongoDB will need to have a `devphishstory` database with a `test` collection contained within it.
 There should be no mongodb authentication.